sharifbhuiyan/PyBer_Analysis/README.md

 ## Summary:
 <p align="justify">Summary: Based on the results, a great difference is observed on fare by city type. </p>

-- Overall ride fare of urban is higher than all others city type.
+- Overall ride fare of urban city is higher than Suburban and Rural city.

 <p align="center">